kgorman/ansible-roles_mongodb-install/README.md

 # The directory prefix where the database files would be stored
 mongodb_datadir_prefix: /data/mongodb/

+# The password for admin user
+mongodb_admin_pass: xxx

+# The password for admin user
+mongodb_admin_user: yyy

 ```

 It's generally recommended to set this to about 80%-90% of main memory on a dedicated DB box.